Connect with us

 Discovery and Architecture

+Before development, the firm must understand what the platform needs to do.
 Go Beyond Local works with organizations to answer these questions.
-The output is an architecture document showing:
+The output is an architecture document showing how components connect, which technologies are used, and how the system scales.

 Development

 With architecture approved, development begins.
 Code is written in modules that can be tested independently.
-Each module is built, tested, and reviewed before the next begins.
+Development follows modern practices:

 • Version control: every change is tracked